nafizjiwa/REACT-QUICK-REFERENCE/README.md

 import './App.css' <br/>
 import './Style.css' <br/>

-When multiple style sheet cause a clash with className use a MODULE FILE
+Multiple style sheets can cause a clash with className so use a MODULE FILE

 #### CSS MODULE FILE